The hole smells like pure despair — a mix of stale sweat, piss, and fear. It’s pitch black inside the room. He keeps it dark on purpose.

 “Who do you work for?”

-I already know all of this, of course.
-The first questions are just to get him talking.
+I already know all this, of course.
+It’s just to get him talking.

 “What do you do there?”

 “We specialize in industrial automation . . .
 I design bots that complete simple tasks on a factory assembly line.”

 I nod slowly.
 “So you’re familiar with how the humanoids work?”

 Farnam shakes his head, and I almost believe him.
 “The humanoids are far more sophisticated than anything we ever —”